grammy-jiang/RaspberryPiOS-MCP/README.md

 - **Human role**: Review code, test on hardware, provide feedback, approve designs

 **For AI assistants**: Start with [`docs/phase-1-scope-matrix.md`](docs/phase-1-scope-matrix.md) which contains specific instructions on how to use these design documents effectively.

+**For GitHub Copilot Agent**: See [`docs/github-copilot-agent-issue-plan.md`](docs/github-copilot-agent-issue-plan.md) for a complete breakdown of Phase 1 into 12 GitHub Issues optimized for 6-hour Copilot Agent sessions.
+Each issue includes acceptance criteria, design doc references, implementation notes, and time breakdowns.

 ## High‑Level Design Summary